Firehed/ESP8266-Optoma-Projector/README.md

 There is a lot of room for improvement, which is welcome.

-There is ABSOLUTELY NO SECURITY here - any plaintext HTTP client that can talk to this can change your inputs or read the current settings.
+There is ABSOLUTELY NO SECURITY here - this is a plaintext HTTP server with no authentication.
-Only basic validation to ensure you can't run arbitrary serial commands exists.
+As such, it is very strongly advised that you do not expose it beyond your local network.
-So generally speaking, make sure this isn't exposed to the internet directly unless you want strangers able to turn your projector on or off!
+Typically this is automatic in a home network with most routers, but it is worth confirming (especially if your network supports IPv6).

 ## License
 MIT